โš ๏ธ

 Format Risk Screener

-Quick recyclability and compliance risk lookup by packaging format.
+Quick recyclability and compliance risk lookup by packaging format, now with an EN 18120 design-for-recycling score per format.

 Design for Recycling: Grade Ladder (preview)